Anton-Gladyshev/pypty/docs/custom_presets.md

 ---

 All functions in PyPty work dictionary describing your preset.
 We tend to name it `pypty_params`.
-The main function of PyPty package providing an iterative ptychographic reconsturction is launched via `run_ptychography()` functon from `pypty.iterative` module.
+The main function of PyPty package providing an iterative ptychographic reconsturction is launched via `run()` functon from  [pypty.iterative](reference/iterative.md)  module.
 It takes a single argument- `pypty_params`.

 For an easy preset configuration, please refer to the `pypty.initialize` module.
 It allows easy creation of all arrays.
 However, for a non-trivial experiment please follow this guide to create your own dictionary and fill in the requiered entries.